Chinese firms want to buy coal assets overseas, but on the cheap

 Chinese firms hunting for buys include state-owned enterprises, miners, power firms and traders, targeting thermal coal for power stations and coking coal for steel mills, legal and financial advisers in China and Australia said.

-Yanzhou Coal Mining Co has already set the ball rolling, seeking to buy out its Australian unit Yancoal Australia, following a one-third slide in Yancoal's share price this year.
+Yanzhou Coal Mining Co (600188.SS) has already set the ball rolling, seeking to buy out its Australian unit Yancoal Australia (YAL.AX), following a one-third slide in Yancoal's share price this year.
 The deal, announced in July, still needs Australian government approval.

-Aluminum Corp of China (Chalco) has long eyed coal assets in Mongolia, though it ended up dropping a $926 million bid for SouthGobi Resources last year due to political opposition there.
+Aluminum Corp of China (Chalco) (601600.SS) (2600.HK) has long eyed coal assets in Mongolia, though it ended up dropping a $926 million bid for SouthGobi Resources (SGQ.TO) (1878.HK) last year due to political opposition there.

 "There's probably been a pullback in looking at Mongolia after that.
 Everywhere else is still in the game," said PwC's Su, referring to Chinese appetite for coal assets.